Documented to be almost always right 99.7% of the time.

 But if you want to save the country as founded, but oh my God, government shutdown, oh, can't do that.

-Now, I know what you're saying, but Rush, a government shutdown is gonna be blamed under Republicans, and they're gonna lose in 2014 and they're gonna lose.
+Now, I know what you're saying, but Rush, a government shutdown, is going to be blamed on the Republicans, and they're going to lose in 2014, and they're going to lose.

 I don't know.